aborn/auto-send-weibo/README.md

 ## NOTE
 #### Before you use this code, please confirm:
 * You must have an weibo account.
-Please apple it form www.weibo.com if you don't.
+Please sign up form www.weibo.com if you don't.

 #### In this README.md, ${ABSPATH} means this file path

 #### This project use shell(bash) scripts.
+* Get help message by run $./auto-send.sh -h

 ## USAGE
 1. Edit file account.cfg to configure your account infomation